 "Tuckaway Mountain" is seldom visited, although it is visible from many summits in the Colorado Springs region.
 If you have ever been to the summit of Pikes Peak, Almagre Mountain, Mt.
 Rosa, Mt.
 Arthur, Mt.
 Garfield, or Cameron Cone, you have seen Tuckaway's long and flat summit.

 There are a few factors that make Tuckaway's summit a place where you will find solitude.
 It is surrounded by other, higher and more well-known peaks.
 Unlike its neighbors, you can't even see Tuckaway from most of Colorado Springs.
 And although a well-used trail passes the base of Tuckaway, it is not a short hike, and there is no trail or established route to the summit.

-The true summit of "Tuckaway Mountain" is located within the west end of the summit contour, west of where the register placed my Mike Garratt lies, and requires 5.3 climbing to reach the top.
-The relative height was determined by sight level, hand level and GPS.
+The true summit of "Tuckaway Mountain" is located within the west end of the summit contour, west of where the register placed my Mike Garratt lies.
+The summit boulder is about 10 feet high and requires 5.3 climbing to reach the top.
+The relative height of the summit boulder compared to the eastern summit area was determined by sight level, hand level and GPS.

 Pikes Peak Ranger District

 Here's a site for Teller County/Rampart Range above 7500 Ft/Pikes Peak Between 7500 And 11000 Ft

 And here's Colorado Springs weather: